MusikPolice/Slack-File-Cleaner/README.md

 This means that the script will have the same permissions as your Slack user, and will only be able to delete files that your user account can delete.
 In other words, it is best to run the script as the workspace administrator, otherwise it will only be able to delete files that were uploaded by your user account.

+If you prefer to follow the official docs for this process, see https://api.slack.com/legacy/oauth.
+Otherwise, read on.

 ### Creating a Slack App
 Before you can do anything, you'll need to create a Slack App.